 “GSMP is the world’s top sports mentoring program for women and helps advance the status of underserved women and girls around the world through sports,” Hillyer said.

 The ESPN Sports Humanitarians Awards named GSMP a 2018 Stuart Scott ENSPIRE Award honoree.
-The ceremony will be broadcast on July 24 at 7 pm on ESPN.

 “Women who participate in sports see an increase in self-esteem, health, and well-being—which in turn creates a stronger community and world,” Hillyer said.